How is psychology biased?

 Henrich and colleagues (2010) also analysed articles in popular psychology journals.
 The authors found that not only were samples predominantly American (68%) but they were also Western (93%) with the authors concluding that as these participants are “members of Western, educated, industrialized, rich, and democratic societies, including young children, [they] are among the least representative populations one could find for generalizing about humans” (pg.
 2).

 Why is this bias a problem?

 There are three obvious problems with psychology’s Whiteness:

 1. First, psychology’s White bias has allowed psychology to focus on issues more relevant to White Westerners.
-So for example, one group of psychologists, body image researchers, will criticize the fashion industry for its too-thin models but not that the models are nearly always White or that the clothes the models are selling are made by BME people in sweatshops (Jankowski, 2016).
+So for example, one group of psychologists, body image researchers, will criticize the fashion industry for its too-thin models but not that the models are nearly always White or that the clothes the models are selling are often made by BME people in sweatshops (Jankowski, 2016).

 Martin Luther King Jr. commented upon this problem specifically when he addressed the American Psychological Association in 1967.
 In his speech he famously said: